Spain's Catalan region rocked by third day of violent unrest | The China Post

 Spain’s Catalan region rocked by third day of violent unrest

-The regional Mossos police force said protesters set up barricades, threw stones and chemicals at police, and tossed Molotov cocktails that set multiple vehicles ablaze.
+The regional Mossos police force said protesters set up barricades, threw stones and chemicals at police, and set multiple vehicles ablaze with Molotov cocktails.

-The jailing earlier this week of nine Catalan leaders, including former Catalan Vice President Oriol Junqueras, to sentences ranging from nine to 13 years has rekindled divisions between supporters of separatism and Madrid.
+The sentencing earlier this week of nine Catalan leaders, including former Catalan Vice President Oriol Junqueras, to jail terms ranging from nine to 13 years has rekindled divisions between supporters of separatism and Madrid.

 Acting Prime Minister Pedro Sanchez said the government would be firm in stamping out the unrest, which has left dozens injured and arrested over the past three days.